 DC: So we should ask: “I see you have had some psychotherapy.
 What sorts of things do you remember getting out of therapy?”

 Shedler: Certainly.
 We also invited the patient to tell us how he understood his depression—his own view about what was making him so unhappy and making his path through life so painful.
 Shockingly, no one had ever asked him this.
-The idea that his depression, his sadness and emptiness, could have meaning, that it was something to reflect on and potentially understand, was alien to him.
+The idea that his depression, his sadness and emptiness, could have meaning, that it was something to reflect on and potentially understand, was completely alien.

 DC: But it took nine months.
 Most psychiatrists don’t have nine months to do weekly therapy.